-1. Aims 3
+- 1. Aims

-2. Legislation and guidance 3
+- 2. Legislation and guidance

-3. Definitions 3
+- 3. Definitions

-4. Roles and responsibilities 4
+- 4. Roles and responsibilities

-5. SEN information report 5
+- 5. SEN information report

-6. Monitoring arrangements 10
+- 6. Monitoring arrangements

-7. Links with other policies and documents 10
+- 7. Links with other policies and documents

-1. Aims
+Aims

-Our SEN policy (http://www.staugustines.dorset.sch.uk/website/policies/69157) and this information report should be read together and aims to:
+Our SEND policy and this information report should be read together and aims to:

-- Set out how our school will support and make provision for pupils with special educational needs (SEN) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEN
+- Set out how our school will support and make provision for pupils with special educational needs and disabilities (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND

 St Augustine's Primary School has high aspirations for all children identified as having SEND in our school.
 We strive to ensure that all children achieve their best, that they become confident individuals living fulfilling lives, and make a successful transition into adulthood, whether into employment, further or higher education or training.
-For further information please refer to our SEND policy document available_http://www.staugustines.dorset.sch.uk/website/policies/69157
+For further information please refer to our SEND policy document available on the school website.

-2. Legislation and guidance
+Legislation and guidance